-This Capstone module floats across all semesters Strategic Thinking concepts are introduced purposefully as the module and programme develops.
+This capstone module floats across all semesters of the full-time delivery and at least two of three semesters for the part-time delivery.
+Strategic Thinking concepts are introduced purposefully as the module and programme develops.
 As this module is the capstone, and spans all semesters, the syllabus content usefully synchronises with the principal Problem Based Learning project and associated problem milestones, furthering the relevance of content to practice.
 The syllabus explores problem identification and the process of solution mapping, this then builds to project planning and team development specifically within this field.

 - Artificial Intelligence Concepts to Implementation

 This module will walk students through the broad fundamental concepts and techniques of AI and the different AI approaches.
 The module covers the definition of AI, history of AI, different levels of AI, and problem-solving approaches.
 Learners will assess and apply AI techniques.
 Learners will have the ability to identify the most suitable AI for a given application or task.